Tom, Dick, and Harry (2006 film): Critical reception

-The film received mixed but mostly negative reviews.
-Taran Adarsh from Bollywood Hungama said "The choice of the story and screenplay is what acts as a major turn-off, the music is the only saving grace.
+Taran Adarsh of Bollywood Hungama said, "The choice of the story and screenplay is what acts as a major turn-off, the music is the only saving grace.
 Dino Morea tries hard, but in vain.
 His timing is just not right.
 Jimmy Shergill doesn't deliver either.
 And why is he looking pale at most times?
 Anuj Sawhney is excellent and is the best performer in the crowd.
 He's a complete natural.
 Celina is wasted.
 Kim Sharma will be loved by the commoners.
 Gulshan Grover is efficient as the weird don.
 On the whole, Tom Dick and Harry is too weak a fare to leave any impression whatsoever".
-Nikhil Kumar of Apunkachoice.com called the film "Silly, childish humour, poor script and shoddy direction mark the triple whammy for Tom Dick And Harry, which is tripe of a film.
-The movie's director Deepak Tijori ought to know that childish buffoonery is not synonymous to comedy".